The Best Air Compressors

 Noise: If you’ve never heard an air compressor before, you may not understand how loud they can be.
 The majority of our compressors averaged in the mid-80 decibel range measured from five feet away.
 This indicates they’re only a few decibels quieter than your average lawnmower.

 Pounds per square inch (PSI): This is the max pressure the air compressor can produce.
 You’ll want to ensure your compressor is capable of producing more than the minimum PSI required for your most demanding tool.
 Additionally, a compressor capable of higher PSI can perform as though it has a slightly bigger tank than an equal-sized compressor capable of less PSI.

 CFM: Cubic Feet per Minute: indicates the mass of airflow at a given PSI.
 Again, look at the manufacturer’s stated requirement for your tools to determine which is the most demanding.
 Make sure your compressor can provide at least that CFM at a minimum.
-Additional CFM capabilities will keep you working longer before the tank needs to start refilling, but meeting the minimum requirements is most important.
+Additional CFM capabilities will keep you working long before the tank needs to start refilling, but meeting the minimum requirements is most important.

 Weight/Portability: In this class, all of the compressors are intended to be portable.
 However, the compressor’s overall weight, as well as the ergonomics of the tank and motor housing, make some compressors more of a chore to move than others.
 If you’re planning on moving the compressor around a house while installing molding or dragging it out every time the kids’ bikes need air, this can be a critical factor.